Airlines PNG Flight 1600: Propeller overspeed

 Wagstaff recalled Spencer moving the power levers back "quite quickly."
 Shortly after the power levers had been moved back, both propellers oversped simultaneously, exceeding by over 60% their maximum permitted speed of 1,200 rpm and seriously damaging both engines.
 The noise in the cockpit became deafening, rendering communication between the pilots extremely difficult, and internal damage to the engines caused smoke to enter the cockpit and cabin through the air conditioning system.

 The emergency caught both pilots by surprise.
 There was confusion and shock on the flight deck.
 About four seconds after the double propeller overspeed began, the beta warning horn started to sound intermittently, although the pilots stated afterwards they did not hear it.

 The left propeller speed reduced to 900 rpm (in the governing range) after about 10 seconds, before overspeeding again.
 During this second overspeed, the left engine compressor speed increased above 110% of its nominal value, suffering severe damage.
 Almost simultaneously, the right propeller went into uncommanded feather due to a malfunctioning beta switch in the propeller control unit, while the engine was still running at flight idle.
 Wagstaff then told Spencer that the right engine had shut down.
 He then asked to Spencer if the left engine was still working.
 Spencer replied that it was not working.
 Both pilots then agreed that they had "nothing."

 On the order of Spencer, Wagstaff made a mayday call to Madang Tower and gave the aircraft's co-ordinates.
 However, instead of checking emergency checklists and procedures, their attention turned to where they were going to make a forced landing.

-The aircraft crash-landed near the banks of the Gogol River tail-first at 114 knots, with flaps and landing gear retracted.
+The aircraft crash-landed near the banks of the Guabe River tail-first at 114 knots, with flaps and landing gear retracted.
 During the impact sequence, the left wing and tail became detached.

 The wreckage came to rest 300 m from the initial impact point and was engulfed by fire.
 The front of the aircraft fractured behind the cockpit and came to rest inverted.
 Of the 32 occupants of the aircraft, only the two pilots, the only flight attendant, and one passenger out of 29 survived.

 Aircraft

-The aircraft involved was a twin-engine de Havilland Canada DHC-8-102 with Papua New Guinean registration P2-MCJ, first flown in 1988.
-It was fitted with two turboprop engines Pratt & Whitney Canada PW121 and constant-speed propellers.
+The aircraft involved was a de Havilland Canada DHC-8-103, MSN 125, registered as P2-MCJ, that was manufactured by de Havilland Canada in 1988.
+It had logged 38421.3 airframe hours and 48093 takeoff and landing cycles and was equipped with two Pratt & Whitney Canada PW121 engines.